 San Luca Express is the new tourist train line created to connect the Bologna’s city center with the enchanting Basilica di San Luca, immersed in the splendor of the Bologna’s hills.

-Our service is available everyday by a tourist train (EXCEPT ON TUESDAYS NOT PUBLIC HOLIDAYS, WHEN IT’S OPERATED BY AN OPEN 19 SEATS MINIBUS instead of the tourist train) and it’s equipped with an integrated audio guide that will give you all the information about the history of Bologna and its curiosities, and that you’ll be able to listen with our headphones in 7 different languages: Italian, English, German, French, Russian, Spanish and Portuguese
+Our service is available everyday by a tourist train (OCCASIONALLY, for maintenance reasons, THE SERVICE COULD BE OPERATED BY AN OPEN 19 SEATS MINIBUS instead of the tourist train) and it’s equipped with an integrated audio guide that will give you all the information about the history of Bologna and its curiosities, and that you’ll be able to listen with our headphones in 7 different languages: Italian, English, German, French, Russian, Spanish and Portuguese

 You’ll enjoy a fun and exciting trip along the beautiful hills of Bologna and will visit the magnificent Basilica di San Luca with its wonderful arched gallery and stunning views of the city.